EtienneEs/Wing_disc-alignment/README.md

 therefore the Intensity profile is not changed.)
 For both datasets/databases the average, the standard deviation and the number of values in each row are calculated.
 Further the database is exported as excel file and a comparison plot is generated.

+NEW FEATURE: You can pick as many experiments as you want at once, it will process them one after the other !!!

 In order to facilitate the analysis for the User, standalone executables for Windows and macOS were generated.
 This allows any (macOS or windows)